Article

 If your organization is piloting AI, you’re not alone.
 Most companies today are testing isolated tools or running one-off experiments to prove AI’s potential.
 However, moving beyond pilot projects to enterprise-wide value requires a deliberate shift in strategy and structure.

 AI agents are a powerful bridge from experimentation to impact.
-To harness their potential at scale, business leaders must think beyond the proof-of-concept and focus on building an operational foundation for agentic AI.
+For organizations pursuing enterprise AI adoption, agents represent the missing link between insight and execution.
+To harness their potential at scale, leaders must think beyond proof-of-concept and focus on building an operational foundation for AI agents workflow automation.

 Here’s how to harness the power of AI agents: